timercrack/XUnity.AutoTranslator/README.md

 ResizeUILineSpacingScale=        ;A decimal value that the default line spacing should be scaled by during UI resizing, for example: 0.80.
 NOTE: Only works for UGUI
 ForceUIResizing=True             ;Indicates whether the UI resize behavior should be applied to all UI components regardless of them being translated.
 IgnoreTextStartingWith=\u180e;   ;Indicates that the plugin should ignore any strings starting with certain characters.
 This is a list seperated by ';'.
 TextGetterCompatibilityMode=False ;Indicates whether or not to enable "Text Getter Compatibility Mode".
 Should only be enabled if required by the game.
 GameLogTextPaths=                ;Indicates specific paths for game objects that the game uses as "log components", where it continuously appends or prepends text to.
 Requires expert knowledge to setup.
 This is a list seperated by ';'.
+BlacklistPaths=                 ;List of component paths that should never be translated.
+Each entry also covers all descendants under that path.
+Same format and matching rules as GameLogTextPaths.
+WhitelistPaths=                 ;Component paths that should always be eligible for translation, even if they would normally be ignored (e.g. in input fields).
+Entries also apply to descendants.
 RomajiPostProcessing=ReplaceMacronWithCircumflex;RemoveApostrophes;ReplaceHtmlEntities ;Indicates what type of post processing to do on 'translated' romaji texts.
 This can be important in certain games because the font used does not support various diacritics properly.
 This is a list seperated by ';'.
 Possible values: ["RemoveAllDiacritics", "ReplaceMacronWithCircumflex", "RemoveApostrophes", "ReplaceHtmlEntities"]
 TranslationPostProcessing=ReplaceMacronWithCircumflex;ReplaceHtmlEntities ;Indicates what type of post processing to do on translated texts (not romaji).
 Possible values: ["RemoveAllDiacritics", "ReplaceMacronWithCircumflex", "RemoveApostrophes", "ReplaceWideCharacters", "ReplaceHtmlEntities"]
 RegexPostProcessing=None         ;Indicates what type of post processing to perform on the capture groups of regexes.
 Possible values: ["RemoveAllDiacritics", "ReplaceMacronWithCircumflex", "RemoveApostrophes", "ReplaceWideCharacters", "ReplaceHtmlEntities"]